mnassrib/jupyter-putty-aws-ec2/README.md

 sha1:592a57cc3224:f190f1a25eb5f878e329f5...
 ```

 ## 9. Exit out from the iPython Terminal using "exit" command
 >
 ```
 In [3]:exit
 ```

-## 10. Create the configuration profile for our Jupyter Notebook server
+## 10. Create the configuration profile for your jupyter notebook server
 To configure the Jupyter Notebook server on your EC2 instance, you should create a configuration file.
 In the configuration file, you set some of the values to use for web authentication, including the SSL certificate file path, and a password.
 ```
 $ jupyter notebook --generate-config
 ```

 This command creates a configuration file (jupyter_notebook_config.py) in the ``~/.jupyter directory``.

 ## 11. SSL certificate
 - Create a self-signed (SSL certificate) certificate for accessing to your Notebooks through HTTPS into a folder named as example 'certs'